AtiqurRahmanAni/office-lunch-menu-management/README.md

 # office-lunch-menu-management
-A simple lunch management webapp where users can select available lunch options for the current day.
+A simple lunch management webapp where users can select available lunch options for the current day, built with Node.js and Express.js for the backend, and React.js for the frontend.

+## Features
+- Admin can add lunch options
+- Admin can view which employees choose which items
+- Employees can choose their lunch options

 ## Project requirements
 Node version **20** or higher is required to run this project.
 The project might work on a lower version as well.